 New York’s salary threshold establishes the rate at which hourly-paid employees are entitled to overtime pay.
 At the end of the year, this threshold will increase from $46,020 per year to $48,750 annually or $937.50/week.
 As in the past, we will convert any salaried employees who fall below this new threshold to hourly-paid employees; notification on this will be distributed later this year.

 Beginning May 1, 2020, we also will apply the new threshold to offers made to any new hires, transfers, promotions and salary adjustments whose starting pay will fall below the 2020 threshold.Taking this proactive step allows us to reduce confusion and disruption among employees who could be forced to change from salaried to hourly-paid in a matter of months.

 Please note that this does not apply to transfers, promotions and salary adjustments for incumbents who are currently salaried, as this group will be reviewed later in the year to ensure compliance with salary threshold.

 Please contact your HR Business Partner with any questions.

 To ensure employees are accurately paid for time worked and the University is compliant with state and federal laws, it’s important that employees, supervisors and managers are following all time reporting processes.
 Below are resources to assist you.

-Quick Reference Guide for Reporting Time - Exempt Classifications Paid Hourly
+Quick Reference Guide for Reporting Time - PAS Classifications Paid Hourly